kyryloshy/kompiler/docs/basics/04_directives.md

 This part describes what directives are, and the specific features available with Kompiler.

 ## What are directives?
-Directives are a way to influence and change the program's final machine code in a way the programmer needs.
+Directives are a way to influence and change the program's final machine code in a way the programmer needs.<br>
 For example, embedding a string to print in the console can be done with a directive.
 Embedding a large number to load into a register can be done with a directive.
-And so on.
+And so on.<br>
 There's a pre-defined list of directives that Kompiler supports.

 ## How to use directives